gohugoio/hugo/content/content-management/types.md

 ---
 title: Content Types
 linktitle: Types
-description: Hugo provides support for sites with multiple content types and assumes your site will be organized into sections, where each section will use the corresponding type.
+description: Hugo supports sites with multiple content types and assumes your site will be organized into sections, where each section represents the corresponding type.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01